xynnex/xynnex/README.md

 <div align="center">

-` #trial, error, recover, repeat.`
+` trial, error, recover, repeat.`
-`### Curious about systems, Android, Linux, and how things work.`
+` Curious about systems, Android, Linux, and how things work.`

 </div>

 <div align="center">
-## I enjoy:
+ I enjoy:

   - Linux
   - Android modding
   - system customization
   - networking & tinkering

- More focused on understanding the system than simply using it.
+ "More focused on understanding the system than simply using it."
 </div>